-Membrane technology is obviously very important, after all it’s these specific barriers that keeps the rain and water out.
-However there are a few other things to talk about that sometimes fly under the radar – and no, I’m not talking about getting obsessed with fancy figures such as Hydrostatic Heads and MVTR’s.
+Membrane technology is obviously very important, after all its these specific barriers that keep the rain and water out.
+However, there are a few other things to talk about that sometimes fly under the radar – and no, I’m not talking about getting obsessed with fancy figures such as Hydrostatic Heads and MVTR’s.
 Although these figures are not irrelevant, construction and fit are arguably more important.

-Secondly, breathability - or lack of - is the most common gripe amongst potential buyers, but it’s important to remain realistic no matter how much you spend.
-At the end of the day, as a person you have to start sweating first before your jacket can actually start moving the moisture, so depending on how much you sweat and how quickly will depend on just how much your garment can handle.
+Firstly, breathability - or lack of - is the most common gripe amongst potential buyers, but it’s important to remain realistic no matter how much you spend.
+At the end of the day, you have to start sweating first before your jacket can actually start moving the moisture, so depending on how much you sweat and how quickly will depend on just how much your garment can handle.
 This is the same for atmospheric conditions also.

-To maximise breathability, whenever I look for a new waterproof I always consider what I’m going to wear it with, how it fits with what I have and.. seam tape.
+To maximise breathability, whenever I look for a new waterproof, I always consider what I’m going to wear it with, how it fits with what I have and whether the seams are taped.
 The one thing people don’t tell you is that seam tape does not breathe, so naturally the less there is, the more breathable your clothing will be.